tapiwanasheMbizvo/spring-batch-csv/README.md

 # spring-batch-csv

-## A Program that demonstrate how to read data from a comma seperated list and populate a database .
+## A Program that demonstrate how to read data from a comma seperated, or fixed length file and populate a database .